OddlyEvenn/Autonomous-Rover-Path-Planning/README.md

 ## 📄 Note

-This project was developed for academic purposes as part of **CSE518 – Artificial Intelligence**.
+This project was developed for academic purposes as part of **CSE518–Artificial Intelligence**.